144 MHz Halo Antenna

 should be oriented on the same side of both halo

-35. A similar weather shield was placed on the lower halo antenna.
-The spaces in and around the mating surfaces of all the connectors were filled with petroleum jelly and the connectors wrapped with self-sealing silicone tape.
+35. A weather shield was secured over the feed point of each halo antenna.
+The spaces in and around the mating surfaces of all the connectors were filled with petroleum jelly, the connectors wrapped with self-sealing silicone tape, and open spaces sealed with silicone plumbing sealant.

-36. The red line indicates the measured SWR for the stacked 2 meter halo antennas is less than 1.4:1 over the 144 through 146 MHz frequency range.
+36. The blue line indicates the standing wave ratio for the stacked 2 meter halo antennas is less than 1.4:1 over the 144 through 146 MHz frequency range, measured with a miniVNA Pro vector network analyzer.

 NOTES ON HALO ANTENNA STACKING